-HAProxy (High Availability Proxy), developed by HAProxy Technologies LLC, is an open source load balancer proxy for TCP and HTTP applications.
-Users can utilize HAProxy to improve the performance of servers by distributing their workloads.
+HAProxy is a high-performance, open-source load balancer and reverse proxy for TCP and HTTP applications.
+Users can make use of HAProxy to improve the performance of websites and applications by distributing their workloads.
 Performance improvements include minimized response times and increased throughput.
 HAProxy is used in high traffic services such as GitHub and Twitter.

 Load balancers can be used to distribute workloads across computers, networks, disk drives or CPU’s.
-HAProxy, included in many distributions of Linux, is one of the leading standards in open source load balancers.
+HAProxy, included in many distributions of Linux, is one of the leading standards in software load balancing.Content Continues Below

 Though HAProxy is open source, a commercial option is available through HAProxy Technologies, called HAProxy Enterprise.
-HAProxy Enterprise includes additional tools and support to enterprise organizations.
+HAProxy Enterprise includes an enterprise suite of add-ons, expert support, and professional services.

 The content switching feature will allow users to select server pools on request.
 Additionally, setting up a transparent proxy will allow users to connect to a server directly with a client IP address.
 Content inspections will allow users to block any unexpected protocols.
-Users can request log analyzers to view a generated report from logs.
+Users can use its detailed logging to view real-time request data.
 The CLI will allow users to make changes such as turning on or off a server.
 HAProxy is also scalable to connect to thousands of back-ends.